Accreditations

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If, during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

 This course is delivered in three terms of 10 weeks each.
-In each term, students study 40 credits comprising either one or two modules.
-Scheduled contact hours range between approximately 6 and 12 hours per week depending upon level of study and the complexity of the material being taught.
+In each term, you will study 40 credits comprising either one or two modules.
+Scheduled contact hours range between approximately six and twelve hours per week, depending upon the level of study and the complexity of the material being taught.

-For Psychology, students can expect to take part in lectures, laboratory classes, workshops, seminars, and one-to-one tutorials/supervision.
+For psychology, you can expect to take part in lectures, laboratory classes, workshops, seminars, and one-to-one tutorials/supervision.
 Spanish modules are delivered in workshops and seminars, supported by conversation classes and individual tutorials.

-Students are expected to engage in independent study (approximately 30-35 hours per week) which may include engaging with asynchronous learning material on the University’s VLE, tutorial time with staff, using the University’s library, preparing work for assessment etc.).
-There will also be times when students need to work collaboratively with others.
+You will be expected to engage in independent study (approximately 30-35 hours per week), which may include engaging with asynchronous learning material on the University’s VLE, tutorial time with staff, using the University’s library, preparing work for assessment, etc.).
+There will also be times when you'll need to work collaboratively with others.

 Teaching will be delivered by experienced academics and practitioners in the subject.
 This may be supplemented by occasional guest lecturers and speakers.

 There will be a broad range of assessment methods so that students are exposed to the different types of task they might encounter in the workplace.
 Assessment methods may include essays, research reports, reflective reports, presentations and multiple choice examinations.
-These and other assessments such as case studies, portfolios and blogs allow students to demonstrate their competencies in these areas and to develop their skills in writing for both academic and non-academic audiences.
-We continuously review the assessment methods used in order that they adequately prepare students for graduate level employment.
+These and other assessments (such as case studies, portfolios and blogs) will allow you to demonstrate your competencies in these areas and to develop your skills in writing for both academic and non-academic audiences.
+We continuously review the assessment methods used to ensure they adequately prepare you for graduate level employment.

 UCAS Tariff